perottobc/git-svn-gatekeeper/README.md

 - A git-bare repository for git devs for push/pull
 - A git-svn-gatekeeper that pulls changes from the bare and commits them to the subversion repository

+And you can test it all with test-scripts

 This setup require.

 1. Apache HTTP Server installed: http://httpd.apache.org/